-Francois Diallo begins recording interviews with people in the New World and circulates a newspaper.
-The study of history is a bedrock of how the new society begins to collectively regenerate itself, reminding us of how the initial printing press in the Fifteenth Century was a vehicle for social change resulting in the communication of ideas and concepts.
-The thought of mass communication not being possible in the future is terrifying, especially for a society that takes advantage of these benefits.
+Francois Diallo began recording interviews with people in the New World and circulated a newspaper.
+The study of history became a bedrock of how the New Society began to collectively regenerate itself, reminding us of how the initial printing press in the fifteenth century was a vehicle for social change that resulted in the communication of ideas and concepts.
+The thought of this type of mass communication not being possible in the future is terrifying, especially for a society that takes advantage of these benefits.
 Think of when Clarke created a museum in Severn City Airport and how it was further evidence of how people found it essential to chronicle our past with as much fastidious attention to detail as possible.
 Recording our story was, and is, crucial to our evolution.

-The symbol of the paperweight is notable.
-Miranda and Kirsten both cherish and protect it.
-Arthur writes unrequited letters to an old friend in a throwback to a more simpler mode of communication in the past.
-The wafer thin lines between Art, life and death are breached throughout, most specifically when Miranda is about to pass away, “She opened her eyes to see the sunrise.
+The symbol of the paperweight was revealing.
+Miranda and Kirsten both cherished and protected it.
+Arthur wrote unrequited letters to an old friend in a throwback to a more simpler mode of communication in the past.
+The wafer-thin lines between art, life and death were breached throughout, especially when Miranda was about to pass away, “She opened her eyes to see the sunrise.
 A wash of violent colour, pink and streaks of brilliant orange, the container ships on the horizon suspended between the blaze of the sky and water aflame, the seascape bleeding into confused visions of Station Eleven”.
-Layered in the adherent pulchritude of Mandel’s prose is the notion of Miranda being unable to differentiate between her own artistic creation and real life.
-This is similar to when Arthur died.
+Layered in the adherent pulchritude of Mandel’s prose was the notion of Miranda being unable to differentiate between her own artistic creation and real life.
+Similar to when Arthur died.
 The comic book Station Eleven was important.
 Dr Eleven was the rationale for the Prophet’s violence in the new era.

-The most interesting design in “Station Eleven” is contained in the tattoo Kirsten has on her arm, “because survival is insufficient”.
-The slogan surfaces on countless occasions and it is captivating to reflect on.
-If history is an attempt, however vain and biased, to evaluate our previous actions as a species, then what is Art?
-It is a vital, genetic urge, dating back as far as we can record in human history, to communicate with each other.
+The most interesting design in “Station Eleven” was contained in the tattoo Kirsten had on her arm, “because survival is insufficient”.
+The slogan surfaced on countless occasions and it was captivating to reflect on.
+If history is an attempt, however vain and biased, to evaluate our previous actions as a species, then what is art?
+It is a vital, genetic urge, dating back as far as we can record in human history, to communicate our inner thoughts with each other.
 Art is history.
 Taken further, art was critical to our evolution as a species.
 In its most constituent sense, it was a building block on which we critiqued the way we lived as a species.
 Art is a pillar of evolution itself.
 A form of language and a fundamental mode of communication between us that permits us to learn, change, grow and evolve.
 This is the central concept in “Station Eleven”.
 It is not just enough to survive.